10. pyxc: Mutable Variables

 }

-This unifies the whole language: parameters, var locals, and loop variables all live in stack slots.
+This unifies the whole language: parameters, var locals, and loop variables all live in memory slots.
 Variable references always load; assignments always store.
 One model everywhere.

 for Loops Switch to the Same Model

-The old for implementation bound the loop variable directly to an SSA Value*.
+The old for implementation bound the loop variable directly to the incoming Value*.
 That no longer fits now that all mutable locals use allocas.
-So chapter 10 changes ForExprAST::codegen to use a stack slot for the loop variable too:
+So we change ForExprAST::codegen to use a memory slot for the loop variable too:

-// Allocate a stack slot for the loop variable and store the start value.
+// Allocate a memory slot for the loop variable and store the start value.

 AllocaInst *Alloca = CreateEntryBlockAlloca(TheFunction, VarName);